-All non-instructional items that are considered a distraction to the educational process may be confiscated and returned to the student or parent/guardian following this policy.
-Electronic devices include cell phones, iPods, Smart Watches, and other electronic, non-electronic devices (e.g. fidget spinners) and items as determined by your School Leader.
-The school is not responsible for any item or device collected which goes missing or is stolen.
+All non-instructional items that are considered a distraction to the educational process may be confiscated and returned to the parent/guardian upon payment of \$15 per incident.
+This includes smartphones, iPods, iPads, smart watches, and other electronic and non-electronic devices and items as determined by your School Leader.
+The school is not responsible for a missing or stolen item which has been confiscated.
+Any fines collected will go towards the school activity account for activities that directly benefit all students at the school.